 For instance, let’s say the child’s non-custodial parent moved 50 miles away – in this case it could be prohibited for the custodian adult to transport their family 1,000 miles away from there.

-What if Non Custodial Parent Moving Out of State and Want to Bring His/Her Child Along?
+Non Custodial Parent Moving Out of State and Want to Bring His/Her Child Along, Is It Possible?

 If the non-custodial parent moving out of state with their child, they must first seek custody by filing a petition with the court and gain legal permission for relocation.
 Remember to check the rights of non custodial parents carefully.